kurt-rhee/kurt-rhee.github.io/_posts/2024-06-18-rust-for-scientific-software-development.md

 allows people who care about science to do science without having to also become experts in software development.

-In a world where humans have limited lifespands and also enjoy activities that don't involve staring for hours at a computer screen, python is an amazing tool that undeservedly gets maligned by professional software developers who don't see the utility of scripting languages, because they themselves don't write scripts.
+In a world where humans have limited lifespans and also enjoy activities that don't involve staring for hours at a computer screen, python is an amazing tool that undeservedly gets maligned by professional software developers who don't see the utility of scripting languages, because they themselves don't write scripts.

 ## Too Long Didn't Read
 I am a software developer who has written enterprise software in Python, C# and Rust.
 I believe that the execution speed and developer experience of Rust makes it a good choice over Python for enterprise software, especially if that software has a complex domain.
 I believe that the marginal learning required to use Rust over C# is outweighed by those same benefits.
 I believe that Rust's memory management strategies are easy enough for non-professional software developers to understand and write correctly.

 ## Distinguishing Scripting Languages from Non-Scripting Languages

 Scripts in general are programs that are written more than they are run.
-Enterprise software on the other hand is written more than it is written.
+Enterprise software on the other hand is read/run more than it is written.

 | Scripts | Enterprise Software |
 |---------|---------------------|